bytecodealliance/regalloc2/doc/FASTALLOC.md

 an operand is evicted, if any.

-During eviction, a dedicated spillslot is allocated for the evicted VReg and an edit is inserted after the instruction to move from the slot to the allocation it's expected to be in after the instruction.
+During eviction, a dedicated spillslot is allocated for the evicted VReg, if it doesn't have a spillslot yet, and an edit is inserted after the instruction to move from the slot to the allocation it's expected to be in after the instruction.

 ## Allocation Phase: Edit Insertion